Hishamkool/Hishamkool/README.md

 Here are some of the projects I've worked on:

+- **CSSD**: A project related to CSSD (Central Sterile Services Department), for managing the reusable tooks in a hospital.

 - **Houseme**: A real estate website for buying and selling houses in your vicinity.

-- **Android Sample App**: An Android application demonstrating various features and best practices.

 - **CarShopApp for Flutter**: A Flutter application for car shopping, showcasing a user-friendly interface and seamless performance.

+- **Movie UI in Flutter**: Designed a movie-themed user interface using Flutter to enhance UI/UX design skills.

+- **bankapp_ui in Flutter**: A user interface design for a banking application, focusing on clean and intuitive design principles..

 - **Firebase Authentication using MVVM**: Implemented Firebase authentication in a Flutter app following the Model-View-ViewModel architecture.

-- **Movie UI in Flutter**: Designed a movie-themed user interface using Flutter to enhance UI/UX design skills.
+- **Android Sample App**: An Android application demonstrating various features and best practices.

 ## 📜 Certifications